 1) Phishing/ Email Security

 With 91% of cyber attacks beginning with a phishing email, organisations certainly can’t afford to be neglecting the subject.
 How to spot the warning signs of a phishing email and how to report them are a good focal point, as well as why they should always be sceptical of clicking links and attachments in unsolicited emails.
+Phishing can come in the form of a text message and a voice message as well if your not too sure who has contacted you the safest option is to block them.

 2) Password Best Practices